 Read the rest of New English Training Site — Network Faculty »

 The Forwarding-Address (FA) field and how it’s processed to make a routing decision when dealing with type 5 LSA is something very interesting.
 In this post I will try to bring some light to this feature.

 First of all, what’s the Forwarding-Address (FA) field?
 Well, it’s a field located in the type 5 and type 7 OSPF LSAs.
 In this post I will focus on LSA5, though this explanation also applies to LSA7.

 The value of this field is an IP address, and it’s used to inform about which IP should be used to reach the external prefix that is announced in the LSA5.
 We know that LSA5′s are used to introduce in the OSPF domain information originated outside of the OSPF domain, i.e. redistributed information.
 When an OSPF router redistributes external info into the OSPF domain, that info is injected as an LSA5 (depending on the type of area, it could be injected as LAS7).

-We have been working on a educational/training site this past months, and managed to finally put it in production a few days ago.
+We have been working on an educational/training site these past months, and managed to finally put it in production a few days ago.

 It’s called Network Faculty (https://networkfaculty.com), and is a streaming service with videos about IT.
-Right now is only networking (multivendor – not all in life is Cisco), but is going to grow in a little while on Security, Programming and server stuff (virtualization, linux, service, etc).
-As you know we (the guys behind initial draft) are focused on networking and it was natural to come up with Networking videos first.
+Right now is only networking (multi-vendor – not all in life is Cisco), but the plan is to expand to other topics such as Security, Programming and server stuff (virtualization, Linux, services, etc).
+As you know, we (the folks behind initial draft) are focused on networking and it was natural to come up with networking videos first.
 The philosophy behind the service is a “little” bit different of what other vendors are offering:

 I said at the beginning that there are 3 different ways to provide for this connectivity, but in fact there are 4.
 The three firsts are the most common, and the last one is a mix.
 They take the name from the chapter that explains them in the RFC2547bis.
 These ways are: